Bourkekev/ms2-tourism-map/README.md

  - To check if input is all numbers I used this reference - https://www.w3resource.com/javascript/form/all-numbers.php
  - To convert unix timestap I referenced this article - https://coderrocketfuel.com/article/convert-a-unix-timestamp-to-a-date-in-vanilla-javascript
  - Regex generator to remove html from a string - Removing the html delete button from the emailed notes - http://regex.larsolavtorvik.com/
+ - To create checkboxes for my Map Legend I followed 2 parts of an example on [Stackoverflow[(https://stackoverflow.com/questions/26778164/simple-filter-in-legend-google-maps-api-v3).
+One was the for-in loop {for (var key in icons)}, and the other was the toggleType function.

+ - Google Places Searchbox - mostly all from Google's Places [API documentation](https://developers.google.com/maps/documentation/javascript/examples/places-searchbox)

 ### Content